godaddy/engineering/_posts/2018-06-06-cicd-best-practices.md

 ### Pay attention to unit test code coverage and run unit tests as part of your pipeline

-**Why it's important:** High coverage alone doesn't guarantee code quality; however areas of the code where coverage is low or missing is a red flag that the development team isn't paying enough attention to testing those areas.
-Surfacing code coverage numbers helps ensure your engineers pay attention to unit testin.
+**Why it's important:** High coverage alone doesn't guarantee code quality; however, areas of the code where coverage is low or missing is a red flag that the development team isn't paying enough attention to testing those areas.
+Surfacing code coverage numbers helps ensure your engineers pay attention to unit testing.

 **How we put it into practice:** We publish code coverage reports in Jenkins as part of our builds.
 Jenkins provides a trend coverage chart so you can see if